phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 ## Information
 #### info  [Test | Suite | OpenBenchmarking ID | Test Result]
 This option will show details about the supplied test, suite, virtual suite, or result file.
+#### list-all-tests
+This option will list all test profiles that are available from the enabled OpenBenchmarking.org repositories.
+Unlike the other test listing options, list-all-tests will show deprecated tests, potentially broken tests, or other tests not recommended for all environments.
+The only check in place is ensuring the test profiles are at least compatible with the operating system in use.
 #### list-available-suites
 This option will list all test suites that are available from the enabled OpenBenchmarking.org repositories.
 #### list-available-tests
 This option will list all test profiles that are available from the enabled OpenBenchmarking.org repositories where supported on the system and are of a verified state.
-If the system has no Internet access, it will only list the test profiles where the necesary test assets are available locally on the system or on an available network cache, unless using the list-all-tests option to override this behavior.
+If the system has no Internet access, it will only list the test profiles where the necesary test assets are available locally on the system or on an available network cache (the same behavior as using the list-cached-tests sub-command), unless using the list-all-tests option to override this behavior.
 #### list-available-virtual-suites
 This option will list all available virtual test suites that can be dynamically created based upon the available tests from enabled OpenBenchmarking.org repositories.
+#### list-cached-tests
+This option will list all test profiles where any needed test profiles are already cached or available from the local system under test.
+This is primarily useful if testing offline/behind-the-firewall and other use-cases where wanting to rely only upon local data.
 #### list-installed-dependencies
 This option will list all of the packages / external test dependencies that are already installed on the system that the Phoronix Test Suite may potentially depend upon by test profiles.
 #### list-installed-suites